emreaniloguz/imageprocessingtoolforpython/README.md

 - Numpy 1.18.0

-For now its just support masking operations, but in the next couple of months, different image processing techniques will be added
+For now its just support masking operations, but in the next couple of months, different image processing techniques will be added.

+## Known Issues ##

+- Loading screen can be seen in different resolution
+- Export button works properly only in the RGB color space
+- Contour button is a dummy function in alpha.
+Functionality of this button will be added in the future.
+- Used imports from another files cannot be remembered in the main.py (Ex.
+Use Main.ui_python)